Classroom presentations

 Tours

 Tours of the City’s Water, Wastewater, Stormwater and Solid Waste facilities are available for groups of 10 to 30 students who go to school in Guelph.
 Tours must be registered in advance.
-At this time, the City does not offer tours for the general public outside of our annual Open House.
-To get notified of the next public tour, please email your interest to [email protected]
+For more information or to get notified of the next public tour, please email your interest to [email protected].

 Before you arrive